ULTRA

 Funded by the “Bündnis internationaler Produktionshäuser”, Perpodium & STUK

-With the support of the City of Leuven, the Flemish Administration, the Ministry of Culture and Science of the State of North Rhine-Westphalia within the framework of the Spitzenförderung Tanz and the Kunststiftung NRW.
+With the support of the City of Leuven, the Flemish Administration, the Ministry of Culture and Science of the State of North Rhine-Westphalia within the framework of the Spitzenförderung Tanz, the City of Cologne and the Kunststiftung NRW.

 Upcoming & Past Performances: